 To evaluate the effectiveness of quieter pavements, a reliable measurement method for tire/road noise is needed.
 The method that is currently favored is measuring On-Board Sound Intensity (OBSI).
 OBSI data are collected in conformance with AASHTO TP-76,3 the American Association of State Highway and Transportation Officials Standard Method of Test for Measurement of Tire/Pavement Noise Using the On-Board Sound Intensity (OBSI) Method.

-This report on a follow-up workshop hosted by the National Academy of Engineering (NAE) to implement the findings and recommendations of its Technology for a Quieter America (TQA) report.
 The many references to occupational noise in the TQA report and the existence of both national and international regulations point to the importance of the control of occupational noise in America.
 The NAE currently has a project related to future manufacturing in the United States.
 To be successful, future manufacturing must create value by integrating manufacturing, design, and innovation.
 This effort has implications for the noise environment on future manufacturing floors, which has further implications for the design of both manufacturing facilities and manufacturing equipment.

 Approximately a third of the workshop was devoted to the availability of effective low-cost techniques for the reduction of noise in industry, and design of low-noise machines for industrial use.
 The second third was devoted to techniques for reduction of noise through changes in industrial processes.
 The final third was devoted to the future manufacturing environment and its implications for new noise goals in manufacturing facilities.
 Lower noise goals will lead to the need to design low-noise machinery and equipment as well as low noise manufacturing processes.